 - June 11, 1944 - An L-5 was the first aircraft to land at Mile 26.

 - August 1947 - Although his main objective was a look at Ladd Field, Army Air Forces Gen. Henry "Hap" Arnold toured Mile 26 in anticipation of the arrival of operational units.

 - March 6, 1949 - The 375th Reconnaissance Squadron was the first operational squadron assigned to Eielson Air Force Base.

 - Feb.
 21, 1951 - The 58th Reconnaissance Squadron (Medium, Weather) replaced the 375th.
 The unit earned the nickname "Pole Vaulters" for their frequent trips over the North Pole.
 The unit flew WB-29 and WB-50 aircraft until its inactivation in 1958.

 - Sept.
-7, 1951 - One officer and two airmen died in a C-47 crash about five miles southeast of the base.
+7, 1951 - One officer and two airmen died in a C-47 crash about five miles southwest of the base.
 It was the first fatal accident involving an aircraft assigned to Eielson.
 The following day, a helicopter on its way to evacuate the bodies of the crew members of that crash, crashed as well, killing two more men.
 Read 3 newspaper articles about these crashes here.

 - Jan.
 11, 1952 - Captain Ernie Walker, for whom the Eielson theater was named in 1953, died in a C-47 crash 40 miles southeast of Fort Yukon Village.
 The wreck was not found until July.
 Evidence indicated at least two of the crewmembers survived the crash, but perished in the bitter cold.